 The plugin is called VideographyWP, and at the time I’m writing this tutorial, it’s most likely the only plugin dedicated to adding featured videos to your WordPress articles.

-There’s one more that you might have bumped into in many other posts, but it’s seriously outdated, thus unreliable.
+There’s one more that you might have bumped into in many other posts, but it’s seriously outdated, thus unreliable and not recommended!

 I’ve also searched for a plugin on CodeCanyon (affiliate link), which is a pretty big marketplace, but surprisingly, I haven’t found any.